Skip to main content

 Participation in the Human Rights Due Diligence Promotion Council

-Our Group participates in the Human Rights Due Diligence Promotion Council (formerly the Human Rights Due Diligence Study Group), which is made up of nine companies: three general contractors, which are suppliers to our Group, and six real estate developers, including Nomura Real Estate Holdings.
+Our Group participates in the Human Rights Due Diligence Promotion Council for the construction and real estate sector, which consists of nine companies in total: three general contractors that serve as our suppliers and six real estate developers, including our own company.

 Exchanges of Opinion on Human Rights Issues

-Through the Human Rights Due Diligence Promotion Council (formerly the Human Rights Due Diligence Study Group), whose active participants include construction and real estate companies, the Group implements engagement initiatives with NGOs, lawyers, and other external bodies to prevent adverse impacts on human rights with respect to the acceptance of foreign technical interns and human rights issues related to Group business activities.
-As for engagement initiatives, it was pointed out that the Group has noticeable problems such as long working hours and insufficient safety measures.
+Through the Human Rights Due Diligence Promotion Council, whose active participants include construction and real estate companies, the Group implements engagement initiatives with NGOs, lawyers, and other external bodies to prevent adverse impacts on human rights with respect to the acceptance of foreign technical interns and human rights issues related to Group business activities.
+During the engagement, we received feedback regarding issues such as forced labor and working conditions in the Asia-Pacific region, where our company also conducts business.

 Acceptance of, and Communication with, Foreign Technical Interns

-The Group’s Nomura Real Estate Amenity Service accepts foreign technical interns from Indonesia, Vietnam and the Philippines.
+Nomura Real Estate Amenity Service, a member of our Group, accepts foreign technical interns from Indonesia, Vietnam, the Philippines, and Myanmar.
 To ensure that interns can work with confidence, the Company gives due consideration to the improvement of their working environments, the thorough implementation of safety standards, the provision of appropriate living arrangements, and other key factors.
 To elicit opinions, requests, consultations, and concerns from trainees, we provide periodic opportunities for interviews with their superiors (line care), and the Human Resource Development Section staff and technical interns (those who have completed their technical internship training) provide lifestyle support and mental care (staff care) to the trainees when patrolling their dormitories.
 We also hold Japanese language study sessions (once a week), Japanese culture experiences (monthly), and social gatherings (once a year).

 Human Rights Due Diligence-driven Issue Identification